USB + Bluetooth Integration

 receiver.
 You'll still use your Bluetooth-enabled device to control music

 playback and to view song/artist information.
+You can even set the receiver

 - Wireless Headphones/Speakers (BT Transmitter): The Yamaha AV